cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 Testing library also focusses on accessibility, offering a number of functions to find elements by accessible attributes.

-The `fresh-testing-library` is registered as a Deno third party library under the "https://deno.land/x/fresh_testing_library" URL.
-It's component testing feature is a thin wrapper around the Preact Testing Library.
+The `fresh-testing-library` is registered as a Deno third-party library under the "https://deno.land/x/fresh_testing_library" URL.

 #### Example Code

 This blog post will focus on how to use the `fresh-testing-library`.
 With that in mind, I have created example code in several places in addition to the code snippets shown below.
 They are:
-- The repo for this blog: https://github.com/cdoremus/deno-blog/tree/fresh-testing-lib/tests (7 component tests)
+- The repo for this blog: https://github.com/cdoremus/deno-blog/tree/fresh-testing-lib/tests (7 test files)
-- The repo for the blog post I did on using signals with Fresh: https://github.com/cdoremus/fresh-todo-signals/tree/main/tests (6 component tests)
+- The repo for the blog post I did on using signals with Fresh: https://github.com/cdoremus/fresh-todo-signals/tree/main/tests (6 test files)
-- The component gallery in the Fresh repo: https://github.com/cdoremus/fresh/tree/fresh-testing-lib/tests/www/components/gallery (12 component tests)
+- The component gallery in the Fresh repo: https://github.com/cdoremus/fresh/tree/fresh-testing-lib/tests/www/components/gallery (12 test files)

 # Component testing
 ## Setting up a fresh-testing-library component test